luo-anthony/DeveloperGPT/README.md

 <!-- [![codecov](https://codecov.io/gh/luo-anthony/DeveloperGPT/branch/main/graph/badge.svg?token=DeveloperGPT_token_here)](https://codecov.io/gh/luo-anthony/DeveloperGPT) -->

-DeveloperGPT is a terminal application that uses the [OpenAI API](https://openai.com/blog/openai-api) with the **gpt-3.5-turbo** model to help developers be more productive.
-Currently DeveloperGPT provides two main functionalities:
+DeveloperGPT is a terminal application that uses the latest LLMs to help developers be more productive.

+By default, DeveloperGPT uses the [gpt-3.5-turbo](https://platform.openai.com/docs/models) model from OpenAI, but you can also use the open-source [BLOOM](https://bigscience.huggingface.co/blog/bloom) model (some features are currently not supported when using BLOOM).
+Support for more models and features is coming soon!

+DeveloperGPT has two main features:
 #### 1. Natural Language to Terminal Commands
+**Supported Models:** **GPT3.5 (default)**, BLOOM
 ![Natural Language Example](https://github.com/luo-anthony/DeveloperGPT/raw/main/samples/cmddemo.gif)

+**NOTE:** Currently, command explanations are **not** supported when using BLOOM.
+Commands using BLOOM may also require more revision to get the desired output.

-#### 2. Chat with OpenAI GPT-3.5 Inside the Terminal
+#### 2. Chat with GPT-3.5 Inside the Terminal
+**Supported Models:** **GPT3.5 (only)**
 ![Chat Example](https://github.com/luo-anthony/DeveloperGPT/raw/main/samples/chatdemo.gif)

-NOTE: Chat moderation is **NOT** implemented - all your chat messages should follow the OpenAI terms of use.
+**NOTE:** Chat moderation is **NOT** implemented - all your chat messages should follow the OpenAI terms of use.

-## Install it from PyPI
+## Install DeveloperGPT from PyPI
 ```bash
 pip install -U developergpt
 ```

 ### Setup

+DeveloperGPT uses the GPT-3.5 model from OpenAI by default (with full feature support).

 Get your own OpenAI API Key: https://platform.openai.com/account/api-keys

 ```bash